放开了

 Cultural Context

 放开了 captured one of the most dramatic policy reversals in modern Chinese history.
 After years of telling citizens that zero-COVID was necessary and achievable, the policy ended almost overnight.
 The word embodied the whiplash — and the complicated feelings of people who had sacrificed enormously for a policy that was simply abandoned.
+The term originated and spread primarily on Douyin.

 Similar Expressions in English